 In May 2020, BDS Australia wrote to all industry superannuation funds in Australia asking them to provide assurances that they did not have investments in any of the companies named by the United National Human Rights Council as being complicit in Israel’s human rights abuses in relation to illegal Israeli settlements.

 For twenty years the United Nations Global Compact framework has captured the well-accepted human rights expectations for companies, founded on multiple existing international law mechanisms.
 Principle Two of the Global Compact says ‘businesses should make sure that they are not complicit in human rights abuses’.

-In February 2020 the United Nations Human Rights Council (UNHRC) released its long-awaited list of companies – 112 so far – complicit in the building and maintenance of illegal Israeli settlements on occupied land.
+In February 2020 the United Nations Human Rights Council (UNHRC) released its long-awaited list of companies – 112 initially – and in 2023, reduced to 97 businesses – which are complicit in the building and maintenance, provision of services and utilities to the illegal Israeli settlements on occupied land.

 It is important to point out that United Nations Security Council resolution 2334 of 2016, states that Israel’s settlement activity constitutes a “flagrant violation” of international law and has “no legal validity”.

 The UNHRC media release and link to the full report are here.
 This is the updated list of businesses which was released in June 2023.

 There are no Australia-based companies on the list but some Australian superannuation funds are likely to have investments in some of these companies which are complicit in the abuse of Palestinian rights.

 For more information on how to take action to ensure your superannuation fund is not complicit in Israel’s human rights abuses and to the letter you can copy and paste to your superfund if it is not in the drop down list, click on the link below:

 Any investment in these companies would give tacit support for Israeli war crimes against Palestinians.